tobiasodion/RAGBOT/README.md

 **NB:**

 - Be careful when changing the default crawl depth to protect the memory because the crawled website contents are indexed In-Memory.
 Hence, the higher the crawl depth the more the memory that will be needed to index the website data.
 - I will recommend a max crawl depth of 2 to be on the safe side.
-However, you must apply caution and take into consideration the memory of your machine.
+However, you will need to take caution and take into consideration the memory of your machine.
 - This project is intended for learning purposes where the crawl depth(by extension data volume) is expected to be small.
 If you wish to use in a production environment where the data volume is expected to be high, kindly use a third-party VectorDB service provider(e.g [qdrant](https://qdrant.tech/), [pinecone](https://www.pinecone.io/),[mongodb](https://www.mongodb.com/docs/atlas/atlas-vector-search/tutorials/vector-search-quick-start/#objectives))

 References